What Happened to Simran Bhoga & Where is She Now? The Shocking Truth Behind Netflix’s Sweet Bobby: My Catfish Nightmare

 Sweet Bobby: My Catfish Nightmare | Official Trailer | Netflix

-Simran Bhogal’s catfishing did not only affect Assi.
+Simran Bhogal’s catfishing did affect Assi.
 According to Sweet Bobby: My Catfish Nightmare, the affair also involved her parents and close relatives.
 They were naturally eager to see their daughter get married, so they had no reason to doubt Facebook Bobby’s legitimacy.

 Along with his wife and child, the real Bobby Jandu, whom Assi finds and confronts at the end of the documentary, is also a victim.
 However, Assi, currently in her 40s, is single and has no children due to the nearly ten-year lie.